Penfolds Max’s Shiraz Cabernet 2020 Review: Grippy, Oak-Led, and Built for the Long Haul

 Food Pairing

 This wine responds to food with thoughtful restraint.
-It doesn’t transform—but it enhances and holds its own, adapting just enough to earn its place at the table.
+It doesn’t transform, but it enhances, holds its own, and adapts just enough to earn its place at the table.

 Cheddar: Mellowed alcohol and softened tannins; fruit stepped forward, supported by spice and oak.

-Honey Ham: Slightly drier overall, but well-matched—oak stayed forward.
+Honey Ham: It was slightly drier overall, but well matched.
+Oak remained forward.

 Red Leicester: Alcohol softened, and savouriness emerged; oak and spice led, with dark fruit in the background.

-A second pour—after time and food—brought fruit more forward and eased the oak, giving a sense of quiet development.
+A second pour, after time and food, brought the fruit forward and softened the oak, revealing a quiet sense of development.

 ATC Verdict: Is It Worth the Splurge?

 Penfolds Max’s Shiraz Cabernet 2020 is structured with softness underneath.
-It opens with oak, grip, and warmth—but reveals more generosity as it breathes.
+It opens with oak, grip, and warmth, but reveals more generosity as it breathes.
 It holds its own with food, never flinching, never fading.
-And though it doesn’t make a dramatic entrance, it leaves with quiet authority.
+Though it doesn’t make a dramatic entrance, it leaves with quiet authority.

 Would we drink it again?
 Absolutely.